ulfschneider/ulf.website/content/posts/sports/2022-02-27-fairlight-strael-build-notes.md

 I start with the handlebars.
 They should allow for internal Di2 cable and brake hose routing.
 Also, they should be made of aluminum because I want to mount an Ortlieb Handlebar QR, which is impossible with carbon handlebars/stem!
 Also, I need short reach, something between 70 mm to 75 mm.

 **My decision:** The @Ritchey WCS Streem Handlebars, 42 cm wide{}, is my choice to take.
 It has 73 mm reach, and 128 mm drop at a weight of 287 g.
 It has a beautiful and modern shape, internal routing, and Ritchey has a reputation for doing these things right.
-Basically, I found no other handlebar suiting me as well as the Streem. @Pro Race Comfort Bartape, black{} and @Wolf Tooth Bar End Plugs, alloy black{} will complete the handlebar.
+Basically, I found no other handlebar suiting me as well as the Streem. @Pro Race Comfort Bartape in black{} and @Wolf Tooth Bar End Plugs, alloy black{}, will complete the handlebar.
 A @Ritchey WCS Carbon Spacer Set 3x5mm 3x10mm matte UD Carbon{} is necessary to set the correct height.

 Because I want to stay with one manufacturer, stem and seat post will also come from Ritchey.
 I complete the setup with the @Ritchey WCS Toyon Stem, 90 mm length{}, which weighs 139 g, and a @Ritchey Flexlogic Carbon Link Seatpost, 15 mm setback, 350 mm length{}, at a weight of 185 g.
 The seat post will get a @Ritchey Di2 Battery Mount **2022**{}.